The University of Memphis

 F |

-Please do not hesitate to schedule an
+do not hesitate to schedule an appointment if you have concerns or questions.

-appointment if you have concerns or questions.
-Your questions are welcome and we are happy to help.
-Getting help early can
+Your questions are welcome and I am happy to help.

 IMPORTANT DATES